2DegreesInvesting/ds.tidyeda/03_variation/README.md

 #> 5 Ideal     21551
 ```

-> A variable is continuous if it can take any of an infinite set of
+A continuous variable can take any of an infinite set of ordered values.
-> ordered values.

 ``` r
 ggplot(data = diamonds) +